agapoff/Lumper/README.md

   * Copy attachments
   * Copy tags/labels
   * Copy issue links
+  * Copy all Work Logs
   * Creation time for issues

 Lumper can not:
   * Save creation times for comments
-  * Copy watchers and voters

 >Note that creation time for the YouTrack issues can be applied to the real creation time in Jira by modifying the database directly.
 Follow these [instructions](https://confluence.atlassian.com/jirakb/how-to-change-the-issue-creation-date-using-a-database-update-334430256.html) to transfer values from custom field `Original Creation Date` to the `Creation Time` in Jira.
 You can safely delete the custom field after that.
 ## Environment Setup